slopezpereyra/slopezpereyra.github.io/_posts/2026-01-05-Venezuela.md

 out secret operations in Venezuela [[4]], and it seems Maduro was under constant surveillance by stealth drones prior to his abduction [[5]].
-In November, the United States announced the «Southern Spear» mission, with numerous, unlawful attacks on Caribbean vessels which the US claims---with no evidence---were trafficking drugs [[6], [7], [8]].
+In November, the United States announced the «Southern Spear» mission, with numerous, unlawful attacks on Caribbean vessels which the US claims—with no evidence—were trafficking drugs [[6], [7], [8]].
 During the same month, the US deployed the largest aircraft carrier to the Caribbean and near the coast of Venezuela [[9]] and effectively closed Venezuelan airspace [[10]].
 So Maduro's abduction is